JenniferNeff/vortex-roguelike/readme.txt

 i - Display the [inventory].
 I - [Invoke] (that is, use) an item from your inventory.
+    (This action is also used to eat food.)
 . - Rest for one turn.
 t - [take] an item you are standing on. d - [drop] an item from your inventory. e - [examine] an item from your inventory.
-E - [Examine Closely] to see a longer description of inventory items.
+E - [Examine closely] to see a longer description of inventory items.
     (Not all items have a longer description yet.) v - [view] an object visible on the map. w - [wield or wear] an item in your inventory.